• Skip to main content

 For savory recipes, omit or use less of the maple syrup and add more lemon juice for a more pronounced tart flavor.
 Also, try adding a dash of onion/garlic powder and more salt.

-Simply use it as a dip for fruits (maybe add a little vanilla extract to it), layer in fruity overnight oats, garnish sweet pies with it (like on this vegan lemon pie), or make a chocolate mascarpone by adding a dash of raw cacao powder and layering with fresh strawberries and coconut flakes (well, yum and yum).
+We love it the most as a dip for fruits (especially with an extra dash of vanilla extract).
+Also works well layered in fruity vegan overnight oats, as a garnish for sweet pies (like on this vegan lemon pie), or try making a chocolate mascarpone by adding a little bit of raw cacao powder and layering with fresh strawberries and coconut flakes.

 Close up on a vegan mascarpone cheese that's in a bowl to show the texture.
 The vegan cheese is also garnished with fresh strawberries and raspberries.